albertbautista/community-share-web-app/README.md

 2. Create a new branch.

-3. Make changes in your files.
+3. Make changes to your files.

 4. Stage the changes.